Every one of us can be affected by addiction, mental health problems and illness at any stage of our life.

 Supports the clinical development of our diverse workforce responding to the needs of individuals experiencing concurrent disorders.
 Academic videos will be added on a continual basis.

-Developmental Pathways of Addiction and Mental Health-Health Provider’s Practice Modules.
+Developmental Pathways of Addiction & Mental Health-Health Provider’s Practice Modules.

-Consists of 11 web-based interactive e-Learning curriculum modules that are designed to support healthcare providers in their practice with children, youth and their families experiencing addiction and mental health issues.
+Consists of 11 web-based interactive e-Learning curriculum modules that are designed to support healthcare providers in their practice with children, youth and their families experiencing Addiction & Mental Health issues.
 Upon completion of each module the learner will be provided with a certificate of participation for 2 continuing medical education study credits.

 Harm Reduction Module for Primary Care